 What is the weather like?

 The Mediterranean climate here provides a lot of sun and pleasant temperatures.
-From May to October the air temperature ranges from 20 to 32 degrees Celsius, while during July and August it often exceeds that number.
+From May to October, the air temperature ranges from 20 to 32 degrees Celsius, while during July and August it often exceeds that number.
 Sea temperature usually exceeds 20 degrees in early June and reaches 26 degrees in July.
-During this period it is mostly sunny and it rarely rains.
+During this period, it is mostly sunny, and it rarely rains.

 What about payments there?

-Are there shops, bars and restaurants available?
+Are there shops, bars, and restaurants available?

-Can my special dietary restrictions be accommodated?
+Can you accommodate my special dietary restrictions?

-Absolutely, upon reservation you will receive a questionnaire through which we receive your dietary restrictions and preferences.
+Absolutely, upon reservation, you will receive a questionnaire through which we receive your dietary restrictions and preferences.

 What about water?

-Tap water is absolutely fine to drink in most of the places, but there are some minor exceptions so please consult with your guide depending on the place.
+Tap water is absolutely fine to drink in most of the places, but there are some minor exceptions, so please consult with your guide depending on the place.
 During the kayaking, our guide will have water for re-fill.
 We encourage you to bring your reusable water bottle for environmental reasons.

-Feel free to contact our team for any further questions
+Contact our team with any further questions